In Fifth Year, NCITE Adds Projects on Drones, AI, Intervention Programs, and More

 - The project: The project will create a toolkit for assessing whether and how interventions work to produce positive outcomes.
 This toolkit will be designed to help stakeholders in the United States evaluate the implementation of case management interventions aimed at preventing terrorism and targeted violence.

-How does suspicious activity reporting compare across multiple forms of targeted violence? | University of Nebraska at Omaha, University of Arkansas
+How does suspicious activity reporting compare across multiple forms of terrorism? | University of Nebraska at Omaha, University of Arkansas

 - The problem: To date, there has been limited evaluation of the efficacy of the sixteen indicators of suspicious activities established by the Nationwide Suspicious Activity Reporting (SAR) Initiative (NSI).
-Typically focusing on acts of terrorism and mass shootings, prior studies have yet to fully examine the nature of SAR information for targeted violence more generally.
+Typically focusing on acts of terrorism and mass shootings, prior studies have yet to fully examine the nature of SAR information for violence more generally.

 - The project: The project will collect and codify data associated with the NSI’s 16 SAR indicators, capitalizing on new access to information provided by multiple fusion centers – state-owned and operated centers that evaluate suspicious activity reports.
 Researchers will then conduct interviews with fusion center analysts and other representatives to identify and contextualize best practices and hindrances to the SAR process.
 Findings will inform the development of behavioral threat assessment frameworks.